Skip to main content

 Brieff

-ANA & LOUISE is a project that emerged from our grandmother's stories and the way that time and repetition started to show new reflections among their anecdotes.
+ANA & LOUISE is a project that emerged from our grandmother's stories and the way that time and repetition started to show new reflections among their anecdotes; how the act of intertwining political and historical aspects to these anecdotes became increasingly important to have an adult conversation with them.

 Description

-It is an ongoing project developed in many languages, and is geographically located in places that are distant from one another.
+It is an ongoing project developed in many languages, and is geographically located in places like Brazil, Colombia, Germany, Prussia and Switzerland.

 The stories within this project behave like independent geographies, whose furrows allow connections to be created.
-By not imposing a direct correspondence between them, we allow non-hierarchical relationships to evolve between the global north and south, for example
+By not imposing a direct correspondence between them, we allow non-hierarchical relationships to evolve between the global north and global south, for example.

 Ana